-In fact this is not the case.
-As previously noted, the Equality Act requires, that schools should only segregate the sexes where doing so is objectively justified.
-Objective justifications include the need for bodily privacy when changing or using the toilet (which is also a requirement of school building regulations) or for sports at the age where girls' and boys' bodies begin to diverge.
+As previously noted, the Equality Act requires, and the DfE strongly emphasises, that mixed schools should segregate the sexes only where doing so is objectively justified.
+Objective justifications include the need for bodily privacy when changing or using the toilet, or for sports at the age where girls' and boys' bodies begin to diverge.
 Schools can also treat the sexes differently to advance equality of opportunity.
 This could include a programme to encourage girls into STEM subjects or football, or encourage boys to consider careers in care, for example, as allowed for under Section 158 of the Equality Act 2010.

 Wherever institutions treat males and females differently in this way, they are using the single- and separate-sex exceptions provided for in the Equality Act.